 Citric Acid Availability

-Citric acid can be purchased in powder form and is usually available in stores with other home canning supplies.
-Citric acid may also be found in natural food stores or health food stores with other vitamins and dietary supplements.
+Citric acid can be bought in powder form and is usually available in stores with other home canning supplies.
+Citric acid can also be found in natural food stores or health food stores with other vitamins and dietary supplements.
 In some grocery stores, citric acid is sold in small shakers and labeled as "sour salt."